 We are talking native joints here.
 See PJI for prosthetic joints.
 Tap the joint.
 And do not forget to look for crystals.
-Gout and pseudogout can fool you; at least it can fool me.
+Gout and pseudo-gout can fool you; at least they can fool me.
 About 1.5% of the time infection will coexist with crystal disease, the hint is a WBC more than 50,000 in the joint (PubMed).

 Bacteremia or direct extension.
 Bacteria like to go to joints with the most prior trauma; knees (and ex-jocks) therefore predominate; the organisms from percutaneous injury can be variable, be sure to include fungal and AFB cultures.

-And the occasional case that occurs after a theraputic infection; it is like as not due to breakdown in infection control practice (PubMed).
+And the occasional case that occurs after a therapeutic injection; it is like as not due to breakdown in infection control practice (PubMed).

-Anything can infect a joint.
+Any organism can involve a joint.
 Common causes include

 Parvovirus B19: adults can get a polyarticular small joint arthritis.
 Usually have an exposure to a child with parvovirus.
 Treatment is supportive.

-Chikungunya virus, found in Africa, the Indian Ocean and now Europe and the Caribbean can cause severe polyarthritis than can persist for months.
+Chikungunya virus, found in Africa, the Indian Ocean and now Europe and the Caribbean can cause severe polyarthritis that can persist for months.

-Neisseria gonorrhoea: acute, usually mono-articular, arthritis that follows a migratory tenosynovitis.
-Patients are sexually active and can grow the organisms out of the usual important orifices: cervical=urethral>rectal>oral.
-Remember: all three.
+Neisseria gonorrhoeae: acute, usually mono-articular, arthritis that follows a migratory tenosynovitis.
+Patients are sexually active and can grow the organisms out of the usual important orifices: cervical = urethral > rectal > oral.
+Remember:all three.

-Streptococci: Group B tends to occur in diabetics, pneumococcus and Group A strep love to go to joints as well.
+Streptococci: Group B tends to occur in diabetics, Pneumococcus and Group A streptococci love to go to joints as well.

 Staphylococcus aureus: the most common organism in community acquired septic arthritis.